Top Tips For Staying Organized and Productive at Work

 Delete junk, spam, and emails that aren’t important or needed for further action and empty those folders at the end of each day.

 If you work for an organization, then you probably have set break times.
 However, if you work for yourself then it will be up to you to decide when to take a break.
-Make sure to schedule in regular breaks as these will keep you more focused and productive.
+Make sure to schedule in regular breaks as these will keep you more focused and productive. this weekly chart can help you see what’s coming up.

 A great way of staying on track with regular breaks which are proven to reduce stress and make you more productive is to use the Pomodoro technique.